 | 18:00 | Shibuya 109 or PARCO | Japanese-only brands |

 Tip.
-Shibuya Sky's sunset slots sell out 5+ days out.
-Book the moment you set Day 2 in stone.
-Fallback: Government Observatory (no reservation needed).
+Shibuya Sky sunset slots sell out 5+ days out.
+Book the moment you fix Day 2.
+Shibuya Sky is a rooftop open-air terrace at 229m — completely different from an enclosed observatory.
+Hours: 10:00–22:30 (last entry 21:20).
+Fallback: free Government Observatory (no reservation).

 Day 3 — Asakusa + Ueno + Tokyo Skytree